sablier-labs/docs/docs/reference/04-errors.md

 ---
 id: "errors"
-sidebar_position: 6
+sidebar_position: 4
 title: "Errors"
 ---

 ## Background

-Sablier handles errors with the convenient and gas-efficient [custom error syntax](https://blog.soliditylang.org/2021/04/21/custom-errors) introduced in Solidity v0.8.4.
+Sablier protocols handle errors with the convenient and gas-efficient [custom error syntax](https://blog.soliditylang.org/2021/04/21/custom-errors) introduced in Solidity v0.8.4.

 The error data encoding is identical to the ABI encoding used for functions, e.g.: